: Engage in highly indulgent self-insertion into story.

 - According to Chris Avellone himself, Ulysses from the Lonesome Road add-on, resembles Avellone's own thoughts on the Mojave conflict.

 - Scorpion may very well be this for Mortal Kombat co-creator and executive producer Ed Boon.
 The yellow-clad hellspawn ninja isn't just a fan-fave; Boon has stated numerous times that Scorpion is his favorite character.
-Boon even provides the voicework for Scorpion's iconic "GET OVER HERE!"/"COME HERE!" (in fact, he's been doing so since the series' inception in '92), and Scorpion has recently become the icon for Netherrealm Studios' logo, albeit with a slightly different design and weapon (a sickle instead of a chain-tipped kunai).
+Boon even provides the voicework for Scorpion's iconic "GET OVER HERE!"/"COME HERE!" (in fact, he's been doing so since the series's inception in '92), and Scorpion has recently become the icon for Netherrealm Studios' logo, albeit with a slightly different design and weapon (a sickle instead of a chain-tipped kunai).
 On the flip side, it's unknown if Sonya and Tanya qualify for this status, although Boon does admit that they're named after his sisters, Sonya and Tania.
 Additionally, Noob Saibot's name comes from the last names of the creators of the Mortal Kombat franchise, Ed Boon and John Tobias, spelled in reverse.

 - Scott Pilgrim Vs The World has the film's director Edgar Wright as a sprite in Level 2.